 - If it’s not strawberry season, use frozen strawberries instead.
 Obviously, you won’t get as fresh a strawberry flavor as ripe strawberries.

 - Other fresh berries can also be used, such as raspberries, for raspberry freezer jam.
-You may also want to change the flavor of Sure-Jell fruit pectin to match the fresh fruit used.

 - Consider adding a squeeze of lemon juice to the jam if the flavors need more balance.
+A bit of lemon zest or orange zest would complement the strawberry jam really well.

 🔪 Instructions: